RaffaelSchaefer/CoronaZahlenMonitor/README.md

-# Corona Fallzahl Monitor
-Ein kleiner Corona Monitor.
-Er zeigt die aktuellen erkrankten in Deutschland an.
+# Covid Stats
+A small Website which displays the active covid-19 cases in Germany it all so plays soothing ocean sounds to relax the viewer.
-## Genutzte Api
+## Used Api
 - https://corona.lmao.ninja/ from disease.sh